Cheeden/tp/docs/UserGuide.md

 * By default (without prefix eg t/), the name of the student is searched using prefix matching.
 * Any name token starting with the keyword will be matched e.g. `Han` will match `Hans` and `Hannah`
 * **Results are ranked by relevance**:
-  - **Priority 1**: First name matches (sorted alphabetically by full name, case-insensitive)
+  - **Priority 1**: First name matches appear first
-  - **Priority 2**: Other name matches (sorted alphabetically by full name, case-insensitive)
+  - **Priority 2**: Other name matches appear second
+  - Within each priority level, results are sorted alphabetically by full name (case-insensitive)
-  - Note: All non-first name matches have equal priority regardless of position
+  - Note: All non-first name matches have equal priority regardless of position (2nd, 3rd, 4th token, etc.)
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

-**Ranking Examples for "Jo":**
+**Ranking Examples for "find Jo":**
 * **Priority 1** (First name matches):
   - `Joanna Lee Smith`
   - `John Michael Smith`